texfaq/texfaq.github.io/FAQ-widows.md

 explicitly permits it.

-Once you've exhausted the automatic measures, and have a final draft you want to ''polish'', you should proceed to manual measures.
+Once you've exhausted the automatic measures, and have a final draft you want to "polish", you should proceed to manual measures.
 To get rid of an orphan is simple: precede the paragraph with `\clearpage` and the paragraph can't start in the wrong place.